Zaloog/textual-jumper/README.md

 ### Click Mode

 Widgets with `jump_mode = "click"` will be clicked automatically when jumped to.
-This is perfect for buttons, links, and other widgets that trigger actions.
+This is perfect for Buttons, Selects, and other widgets that trigger actions.

 ```python
 submit_button = Button("Submit")
 submit_button.jump_mode = "click"
 ```

+Also the Widget you want to jump to needs to be focusable, so `Widget.can_focus = True` must be set, if the widget is not focusable by default.

 ## Configuration